-After pre registration medical registration posts, including a professorial medical house officer (HO) Post, he had a broad training with periods in orthopaedics, casualty, general & vascular surgery before returning to Oral and maxillo facial (OMF).
+After pre registration posts, including as a professorial medical house officer (HO), he had a broad training with periods in orthopaedics, casualty, general & vascular surgery before returning to oral and maxillo facial (OMF).
 He was appointed Registrar to Westminster & Queen Mary's Roehampton, Hospitals in 1981.
-From there he was seconded to the prestigious Oral and maxillo facial (OMF) Rotation at Louisiana State University and Charity Hospital New Orleans.
+From there he was seconded to the prestigious oral and maxillo facial rotation at Louisiana State University and Charity Hospital New Orleans.
 Returning to London he progressed to senior registrar positions at Westminster and Queen Mary's Roehampton Hospitals, Great Ormond Street Hospital for Sick Children together with University College Hospital.

-He was appointed Consultant Oral and maxillo facial (OMF) Surgeon to Gloucester Cheltenham & Cirencester Hospitals in 1986.
-Whilst there he pioneered jaw joint replacement, for which procedure he has a national and international reputation, remaining in this post till 2000.
-It was during this period he pioneered TMJ Replacement for which he now has a national and international reputation.
+He was appointed Consultant Oral and Maxillo Facial Surgeon to Gloucester Cheltenham & Cirencester Hospitals in 1986.
+Whilst there he pioneered jaw joint replacement, for which procedure he has a national and an international reputation, remaining in this post till 2000.

 He has written chapters in standard text books and numerous professional papers on jaw joint replacement.
-He was invited to join the American Society of TMJ Surgeons, one of the first non American Surgeons to be so invited.
+He was invited to join the American Society of TMJ Surgeons, one of the first non American Surgeons to be so.
 He is also one of the most senior maxillo-facial surgeons in London.

 His outside interests are music, motorcycling, historic car restoration and equestrianism.
-Recently retired medical officer to Badminton Horse Trials and The Isle of Man TT Races.
-He holds an ACU Motorsport Doctor's licence.
+Recently retired as medical officer to Badminton Horse Trials and The Isle of Man TT Races, he holds an ACU Motorsport Doctor's licence.

 Robert Hensher is married with one son and divides his time between practising in London and his home in Dorset

 The specialty has continued to expand and advance into many areas as consultants developed expertise in their sub specialities.
-These include treatment of facial and oral cancer, congenital deformities eg cleft lips palates and faces, trauma and cosmetic surgery.
-Many of these consultants work in teams with colleagues in related areas, such as plastic, ent and orthopaedic surgeons.
-There is also close collaboration with orthodontists, as part of such treatment, for example the recent development of sophisticated jaw joint prostheses and micro-vascular techniques.
+These include treatment of facial and oral cancer, congenital deformities, eg. cleft lips palates and faces, trauma and cosmetic surgery.
+Many of these consultants work in teams with colleagues in related areas, such as plastic, ENT and orthopaedic surgery.
+There is also close collaboration with orthodontists, for example in the treatment of facial deformity.

 Patients are also seen for assessment prior to major maxillo-facial surgery including jaw/facial osteotomy operations and jaw joint replacement using bespoke artificial joints.
-Combined consultation with other specialists, eg. orthodontists, prosthodontists and plastic surgeons also take place in the consulting room at Harcourt House.
+Combined consultation with other specialists also take place in the consulting room at Harcourt House.